 Jaguar XJ Performance

-- "On the road, the Jaguar XJ is one of the most engaging full-size luxury sedans on the market.
-These cars are often driven by chauffeurs, but we've met bigwigs who like to drive themselves, and for them the XJ is a natural choice." -- AutoTrader
+- "On the road, the Jaguar XJ is one of the most engaging full-size luxury sedans on the market." -- AutoTrader

 - "Just like the V-8 XJs, the V-6 model feels nimbler and livelier than many smaller, supposedly sportier cars.
 That's a credit to both its lightweight aluminum construction and the masterful chassis tuning Jaguar seems to do better than anyone else." -- Automobile Magazine (2013)